jgrevzie/seek-test/README.md

 This allows us to use the same rules across many customers, each with potentially different parameters.
 E.g. MYER gets 5 for the price of 4, but DJ's gets 2 for the price of 1.

-We associate a `Discount` with a customer and an ad using a `PricingRule`.
+We associate a `Discount` with a customer and an ad using a `PricingRule`. (see 'Types' above for attributes)

-#### Extensions

-Discounts could be associated with a time period, and only discounts valid for this period applied.